James K. Lambert, just the facts, ma’am:

 - More than a dozen years of experience teaching about film, mass media, and history.

-- Best known for the feature documentary, Conspiracy Theorists Lie (2015).
+- Best known for the feature documentary, Conspiracy Theorists Lie (2015), and the History Think Blog.

 Listen Up and I’ll Tell You a Story

-Back in the early ’90s, I worked for Mark Foster at his CD-ROM company, Quanta Press, where I had a front-row seat to an unforgettable chapter: Mark’s decision to escape his financial ruin by having two men stage his suicide as a murder.
-It worked out in part—he got the escape he wanted—but the police saw through it, and his accomplices went to jail for manslaughter.
-Not exactly a typical business learning curve, but the kind of introduction that shapes a person’s view of people, motives, and truth in all its gray areas.
+Back in the early ’90s, I worked for a pharmacist-turned-entrepreneur, Mark Foster, at his CD-ROM company, Quanta Press.
+(If you don’t know what CD-ROMs are, look it up.)
+When the business collapsed and the debts piled up, Foster arranged for two men to take him out to a field and shoot him, staging his suicide as if it were a murder.
+He got the escape he wanted, but the police saw through it.
+His accomplices went to jail for manslaughter, and none of his family got any of the insurance money.
+Not exactly a typical business learning curve, but the kind of introduction that shapes a person’s view of others, their motives, and the truth in all its gray areas.

-Those questions have followed me ever since.
-Why do people do what they do?
-Believe what they believe?
 My documentaries and writing tackle history and the human condition from perspectives people don’t always consider.
-I don’t fit into anyone’s neat little box; I’m more of a “plague on both your houses” kind of guy.
+I don’t fit into anyone’s neat little box—political, philosophical, theological—I’m more of a “plague on both your houses” kind of guy.

-One of my main concerns these days is the rise of disinformation and conspiracy theories.
-My work, especially Conspiracy Theorists Lie (2015), has earned me some detractors among those invested in distortion.
-But that only fuels me to keep going.
+One of my main concerns is the rise of disinformation and conspiracy theories.
+My film Conspiracy Theorists Lie (2015) has earned me detractors among those invested in distortion, but that only fuels me to keep going.

-If you’d like to keep up with my work, join my newsletter, And Now For Something Completely Different.
+If you’d like to stay up to date on my work, join my newsletter, And Now For Something Completely Different.
 I keep each update short and to the point, with just a little rambling.
-You can also find an archive of past issues here on this site.
+You can also find an archive of past issues on this site.